Jeremy929/odin-recipes/README.md

-This current project is a showing of what I learned in the Foundations Course, for HTML It will show off what I learned in Git and HTML.
+This is a project to utilize what you learned during the Foundations course, to make a HTML only basic recipe website.